-Symbolic LLM vs. MCTS LLM: In the Barman-new domain, where each sub-task (making a cocktail) requires a long MDL and the domain's state space S is large, the planning time for the Symbolic LLM planner increases rapidly as n grows.
+Symbolic LLM vs. MCTS LLM: In the Barman-new domain, where each sub-task (making a cocktail) requires a long minimum description length (MDL) and the domain's state space \mathcal{S} is large, the planning time for the Symbolic LLM planner increases rapidly as n grows.
 In contrast, the MCTS LLM planner shows an almost linear growth in planning time with respect to n, resulting in faster performance than the Symbolic LLM planner.
 However, in the Blocksworld-new and Gripper-new domains, the planning time for the Symbolic LLM planner does not increase as quickly as in the Barman-new domain, and it was faster than the MCTS LLM planner.
 This is probably because these domains are less complex than the Barman-new domain, with a shorter MDL between subgoals.

 Sampled Plans: We performed further experiments on the number of sampled plans used by the MCTS LLM planner by varying $3 \le n_s \le 5$, and observed a general trend of higher success rates, accompanied by an increase in planning time.
-However, as noted in [5], success rate improvement is limited when n_s exceeds a certain point due to the upper bound on search space complexity, with subgoal decomposition further restricting the space in our case.
+However, as noted in [5], there seems to be a limit to success rate improvement when increasing n_s , as the complexity of the search space has an upper bound.